Darlene's Daydream Café

 THERE'S SOMETHING OUT THERE JUST FOR ME

-BILLY: Let's do it!
+CODY: Let's do it!
 Let's ride outta here like two buckaroos!
 Driftin from ranch to ranch, seeing if there's any work, rustlin up some grub, and then saddling up our horses and heading out again.
 WooHoo!

-BILLY and DRIFTER:
+CODY and DRIFTER:

 JUST A PAIR OF COUNTRIFIED, BONA FIDE, BOWLEGGED